TritonDataCenter/rfd/rfd/0005/README.md

    garbage collected.

  * Registrations use a tuple to specify the type of change feed items they would like to receive.
-The are three part tuples that support wild cards (e.g. vm::* )
+They are two part tuples that support wild cards (e.g. vm::* )

 ### High Availability

  * Because the publisher is just a websocket implementation of existing functionality, it fits the existing and future HA plans of an API the same way a publishing APIs HTTP endpoints do.

+ * The polling mechanism of the publisher is also HA compatible because the change feed bucket is shared by all publisher modules for a given system (e.g. VMAPI).

  * Multiple listeners can exist for a single HA system.
 Without coordination by the listening system, duplicate events may be received, and consequently duplicate fetches may happen.
-There is not consequence for duplicate events.
+There is no correctness consequence for duplicate events and fetches.

 ### Back pressure

  * Publishers should not care about the health of a listener.

  * Listeners should make an attempt to buffer incoming change feed events if they are unable to process them as fast as they are received.
-However, if the listeners cannot successfully buffer the incoming change feed items, they should abort and retry with exponential back off.
+However, if the listeners cannot successfully buffer the incoming change feed items, they should abort, clear the buffer, and retry with exponential back off.

+### Garbage collection

+ * There are two areas where garbage can accumulate, the publishers change feed item bucket, and the listeners buffer.
+     * Listener garbage collection is handled as items are processed.
+       (i.e. The listener will remove items from the buffer as it processes them.)
+     * Publisher garbage collection is handled by checking for change feed items in the bucket that are older than the maximum age when polling for new change feed items. (i.e. As a part of polling for new items, the publisher also deletes objects it finds that are older than the max age.)

 ### Logging

  * In the interest of observability, publishers should log registration events, listener counts, and listener disconnects.
 Additionally listeners should log their connection attempts, buffer size, and back off status.